 Trust me, Digit starts off very small and conservative.

 It’s not going to drain your account.
 Digit guarantees that if you incur an overdraft using the service, they’ll refund the fees.
 You have control – you can raise or lower the savings amounts (I raised mine because Digit started off so small!)
 Digit is totally free to use.

 Digit communicates with you every day via text message.
 It tells you your checking account balance and how much it’s saved you.

 Now that you’ve set that up, it’s time to pull out all the frugal tricks.
 Do a No Spend Challenge.
 Use up everything in your house before buying more.
-Stop shopping.
+Quit going to stores (here’s a list of things to do instead of shop).
 Read all your favorite frugality books.
-Or read my book, The Temporary Tightwad.
+Get my book, The Temporary Tightwad.
+Use your tax refund to start a home business.
 Save all the money you can, as fast as you can.
 Get some leverage.